AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_containers.rst

        --  Use a cursor to iterate in a loop:
        --
        for C in V.Iterate loop
-          --  Using To_Index function to retrieve index --  for the cursor position
+          --  Using To_Index function to retrieve
+          --  the index for the cursor position
           Put ("- ["
                & Extended_Index'Image (To_Index (C))
                & "] ");

           Put (Integer'Image (V (C)));

-          --  We could use Element (C) to retrieve the vector --  element for the cursor position
+          --  We could use Element (C) to retrieve
+          --  the vector element for the cursor
+          --  position

           New_Line;
        end loop;

-       --  Alternatively, we could iterate with a while-loop:
+       --  Alternatively, we could iterate with a
+       --  while-loop:
        --
        --  declare
        --     C : Cursor := V.First;